Sephora Upgraded Its Beauty Insider Program — & You Can Now Get Cash Off

-Online shopping has been on the rise lately for obvious reasons, with e-commerce sales increasing by 25% since early March.
-Now, Sephora is making it even harder to resist adding to cart: The beauty behemoth announced today that it's upgrading its Beauty Insider program in North America with more savings, access to samples, and even experiences for loyal customers.
+Online shopping has been on the rise lately for obvious reasons, with e-commerce sales increasing by 25% since early March in the U.S. Now, Sephora is making it even harder to resist adding to cart: The beauty behemoth announced today that it's upgrading its Beauty Insider program in North America with more savings, access to samples, and even experiences for loyal customers.

 Perhaps the most exciting new development is Beauty Insider Cash, which lets customers use their earned points to get instant savings at checkout online and in-store.
 You can still rack up points and exchange them for products, but you can now use them to take money off your order, too — for example, 500 points will get you $10 off your purchase.